joaomcteixeira/taurenmd/joss/paper.md

 # Acknowledgments

 The initial concept of this project was largely inspired in the pdb-tools project "one script one action" idea [@pdbtools].
 The author deeply thanks João P.G.L.M.
-Rodrigues (ORCID: 0000-0001-9796-3193) for mentoring on MD simulations and data analysis and to Susana Barrera-Vilarmau (ORCID: 0000-0003-4868-6593) for her intensive usage of the program since the very first versions and all the discussions, feedback and suggestions on building a user-friendly interface.
+Rodrigues (ORCID: 0000-0001-9796-3193) for mentoring regarding MD simulations and data analysis and to Susana Barrera-Vilarmau (ORCID: 0000-0003-4868-6593) for her intensive usage of the program since the very first versions and all the discussions, feedback and suggestions on building a user-friendly interface.
 The project's repository layout and Continuous Integration setup was based on `cookiecutter-pylibrary` repository [@cc] with final personal modifications by J.M.C.T..

 # References